krom-attic/wordcontrol_old/README.md

 ===========

 Word Control is an application for a collaboration on documenting endangered languages, especially its lexicon and phonology.
-Some earlier documentation is in Russian, since there is no participants in the project who doesn't speak Russian so far.
-But as this project is intended for international use, documentation is being translated into English.
+Some earlier documentation is in Russian.
+But as this project is intended for international use, all newer documentation is in English.

 Basic information
 -----------------
 WordControl is a Django app.
-Current Django branch is 1.8.
+Current Django branch is 1.8.x.
-Top-level import path is 'wordcontol'.

 Development process (v.
 3)
 --------------------------